The Best All-You-Can-Eat Buffets In Sydney

 7. Harvest Buffet at The Star

 "Gaze, Graze, Repeat".
 The family favourite Harvest Buffet at The Star is a feast for the senses- there are 5 food stations with cuisine from all over the world, including the child favourite dessert station with 3 large chocolate fountains!
 You'll find delicacies such as prawns, oysters, marinated clams, spanner crab, various soups and salads, roasts with all the trimmings like roast chicken with Yorkshire pudding, butter chicken and naan bread, prawn mei Goreng, pizzas, a selection of cheeses, and so much more.
-Visit their website.
+Read our recent review here.

 8. Star Buffet, Bankstown